fZpHr/freddie-mercury_42/README.md

 # 🎮 VR Escape Game

-Freddie-MercuryIn is a brand new concept in VR!
+Freddie-Mercury is a brand new concept in VR!
 The player will have to resolve subtle puzzles and mysteries to unlock new steps and finally break free!
 Ok, it’s an escape game in VR..

 ## ✅ Development Progress